ImeshaWA/Power-BI-Sales-Analytics-Dashboard/README.md

 - Star Schema Data Modeling – For optimized performance

 📢 Let's Connect!
 I’d love to hear your thoughts on this project!
-Connect with me on [LinkedIn](your-linkedin-profile) and check out the live project on [GitHub Pages](your-github-page-link).
+Connect with me on [LinkedIn](your-linkedin-profile)

-#PowerBI #DataAnalytics #BusinessIntelligence #DashboardDesign #DataVisualization